komlog-io/komlogd/README.md

 ![home](docs/img/home.png)

-Komlog is designed with a key goal in mind: **machines should be able to understand and process texts the same way people do**.
+Komlog is designed with a key goal in mind: **machines should be able to understand and process texts in the same way people do**.
 Particularly, it is focused on identifying metrics on any text, either generated with an operating system command, script or any command line interface application.